omikamishra1234-beep/AI-Code-Reviewer-Frontend/README.md

 # CodeCritic --- AI Code Review Frontend

-Digital Architect is a lightweight frontend application for analyzing code using AI.\
+DCodeCritic is a lightweight frontend application for analyzing code using AI.\
 It allows users to paste code, send it to a backend service, and receive structured feedback including a score, improvements, and